Railway time: Sweden

 Though several private railways had been built construction of public railways in Sweden came later than most other European countries, delayed by concerns over construction costs and resistance from powerful shipping owners.
 Railway time was introduced on the main railway line between Stockholm and Gothenburg which opened in 1862.
 Timetables were based on solar time at Gothenburg, the westernmost end of the line.
 As a consequence passengers and businesses following local time would arrive at the station ahead of the train.
 There were many private railways that followed local time or their own railway time.
 On 1 January 1879, a national standard time was introduced across the whole of Sweden, one hour advanced of Greenwich mean time.

 Russia

 Until 1 August 2018, Russia had a separate railway time, meaning that timetables and tickets on Russian railways followed Moscow Time regardless of local time.
-Starting from 1 August 2018, each station uses its own local time.
+Starting from 1 August 2018, each station uses the local timezone.